thalesgroup-cert/Watcher/Watcher/README.md

 Following this pattern, you can easily navigate and retrieve specific information for any item in the system, ensuring efficient use of the available API endpoints.

+## TheHive Export

+Watcher provides automatic integration with [TheHive](https://strangebee.com/thehive/) for streamlined case management and incident response across multiple modules:

+### Automatic Export from All Modules
+- **Threats Watcher**: Automatically exports trending cybersecurity threats and buzzwords.
+- **Data Leak**: Automatically creates alerts when data leaks are detected via keywords.
+- **Website Monitoring**: Automatically creates alerts in TheHive when site changes are detected.
+- **DNS Finder**: Automatically exports twisted DNS findings and certificate transparency alerts.

+### TheHive Integration Features

+Watcher provides comprehensive TheHive integration with intelligent automation and the following capabilities:

+- **Automatic Alert Creation**: When threats are detected, Watcher automatically creates alerts in TheHive without manual intervention, ensuring immediate incident response workflow initiation.

+- **Smart Case Management**: For existing cases, Watcher intelligently updates alerts by adding new observables and comments rather than creating duplicate alerts, maintaining case consistency and reducing noise.

+- **Observable Enrichment**: Watcher automatically populates alerts with relevant observables (domains, IPs, URLs) and contextual tags based on the detection source and type, providing analysts with enriched threat intelligence.

+- **Custom Field Integration**: Watcher uses custom fields to maintain proper relationships between alerts and the originating Watcher instance, enabling seamless cross-platform tracking.

+- **Ticket ID Correlation**: For website monitoring, Watcher correlates alerts with existing ticket IDs to group related incidents and maintain proper case lineage.

+This automated TheHive integration ensures immediate threat visibility and accelerates incident response workflows by eliminating manual alert creation and maintaining proper case relationships.

+### Troubleshooting
+If the export does not work as expected, this may be related to the configuration of your TheHive instance.

+Ensure that your TheHive API configuration is properly set up in the `.env` file and that the custom fields are correctly configured:

+- Verify TheHive connectivity and API permissions.
+- Check custom field configuration in your TheHive instance.

 ## MISP Export
 You can export monitored domains to [MISP](https://www.misp-project.org/) from two different modules: